-What are the minimum hardware requirements for 3DMark on Android?
+What are the minimum hardware requirements for 3DMark Ice Storm on Android?

 Where can I find more technical detail about the tests?

-Our 3DMark technical guide contains detailed descriptions of the tests and an explanation of how scores are calculated.
-The guide covers all platforms, including Android.
+Our 3DMark technical guide contains detailed descriptions of the tests and an explanation of how scores are calculated for the Android version.

 3DMark says I have a Mystery Machine.
 What does that mean?